T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Discussion

+In line with the approaches of SLR-Net \cite{ref_slrnet} and ISTA-Net \cite{ref_ISTANET}, we explore the impact of incorporating an inverse constraint (as a relaxed version of the unitary constraint) for the two CNNs in the loss function.
+The combined loss function is reformulated as:

-We investigate the effect of the hyperparameter $\zeta$ of the loss function by retraining different networks with different $\zeta$.
-The reconstruction SNRs on the test dataset of the OCMR are shown in Fig.\ref{factor}.
-The average SNR of the test data increases from 17.17 dB to 22.27 dB with decreasing hyperparameter $\zeta$ from 1e-1 to 1e-4.
-It is foreseeable that $\zeta=0$ may be the best choice for the T$^2$LR-Net, and it obtains 22.44 dB (the best) average SNR, as the figure shows.
+We retrain the network with varying $\zeta$ values and report the reconstruction SNRs on the OCMR test dataset.
+The T$^2$LR-Net that we proposed is a specific case where $\zeta=0$.
+The results, presented in Figure \ref{fig:zeta}, show that the average SNR increases from 17.17 dB to 22.27 dB as $\zeta$ decreases from 1E-1 to 1E-4.
+The best average SNR of 22.44 dB is achieved with $\zeta=0$.

-Although the relaxed left invertibility constraint instead of Hermitian symmetry is adopted, it is shown that the relaxed one still limits the learning ability of the CNNs and results in worse performance with increasing the weight of the invertibility constraint in the loss function.
-According to Section \ref{subsec:u_lr}, the constraint prevents the embedded CNNs from learning the beneficially implicit prior, since $\mathscr{T}_n \circ \widetilde{\mathscr{T}_n}(\tX) = \tX$ if the invertibility constraint holds.
-In that case, the CNNs in the iteration modules where the number of ($\sigma< \tau_n$) equals 0 are useless but increase memory cost and computational complexity.
-Therefore, the stronger the invertibility constraint is, the poorer the reconstruction results are.
-From the analysis and the reconstruction performance, we propose our T$^2$LR-Net with $\zeta=0$ of the loss function, i.e., using the mean squared error loss function only.
+We observe that despite adopting the relaxed invertibility constraint instead of Hermitian symmetry, the performance worsens with an increasing weight of the invertibility constraint in the loss function.
+As discussed in Section \ref{subsec:u_lr}, if $\mathsf{T}_n \circ \widetilde{\mathsf{T}_n}(\tX) = \tX$ strictly holds, the CNNs in the iteration modules where $\Phi_n$ equals 0 (i.e., the ones where the SVT operation is invalid) will vanish.
+Thus, the deep implicit prior is not learned, and the reconstruction performance is limited.
+Based on this observation, we can conclude that there is no need to impose the symmetry constraint on the CNN-learned transforms.